 Gone Fishin’ directed by Christoph Simon was premiered at Animated Encounters in 2002 to an enthusiastic crowd.
 The film was also shown at Cannes and awarded a special commendation at Melbourne International Animation Festival.

 In 2005 Ged left Pearly Oyster to pursue a solo career.
-But after a break of ten years, Emma and Ged have just finished Roger Ballen’s Theatre of Apparition’s.
+But after a break of ten years, Emma and Ged co-directed Roger Ballen’s Theatre of Apparition’s.